Deep Dish Swift - Day 3

 13 Tips to Write Code like a Swiftie

-Mikaela talked about writing code like a (Taylor) Swiftie.
-In her talk, she touched on many topics, like for instance casing (PascalCasing, camelCasing etc.), naming conventions, argument labels, type aliases, documentation, access control, code structure, enums, namespaces etc. and many other great things to consider - all in a fun Taylor Swift context, where I truly felt my age.
+Mikaela talked about writing code like a Swiftie.
+She touched on many topics, like casing (PascalCasing, camelCasing etc.), naming conventions, argument labels, type aliases, documentation, access control, code structure, enums, namespaces etc. and many other great things to consider - all in a fun Taylor Swift context where I truly felt my age.

-Mikaela’s talk was very fun and impressively thorough, and I just loved how she highlighted incorrect and correct usages in a very clear way. showing examples of both how to do things and how not to do it.
+Mikaela’s talk was very fun and impressively thorough, and I just loved how she highlighted incorrect and correct usages in a clear way, showing how to do things and how not to do it.

-The talk was a bit opinionated in parts, which is far from common in these kind of talks.
-I have equally opinionated views that contradict many recommendations given in this talk.
+The talk was a bit opinionated, which is quite common in these kind of talks.
+I have equally opinionated views that contradict some recommendations in this talk.
 For instance, I find it a bit fun that a U.S. person advocates using U.S. and not U.K. naming.
-To me, it depends on the domain.

 I also think the protocol naming convention that was advocated in this talk and that is often used by the community (Calmable, Loveable…gosh, Taylor Swift was everywhere) is not a silver bullet.
-For instance, I tend to name my protocols in a different way, e.g. MovieService
+For instance, I tend to name my protocols differently, e.g. MovieService

 .
-I also don’t like using enums as namespaces, but that’s just a nitpick.
+I also don’t like using enums as namespaces, structs ftw.

 The code structure part was probably the most opinionated part, where I think an absolute way to order and group your code depends on many different factors, such as the size of the file.
-But I’ve been highly opinionated in this regard myself, so I see where it is coming from.
+But I’ve been highly opinionated in this myself, so I 100% see where it comes from.

-I will still die on the hill where the initializers are placed first, but will probably change my mind in a year.
-That’s the beauty of opinions, they are allowed to change.
+I will however die on the hill where initializers are placed first…but will probably change my mind in a year or so.
+That’s the beauty of opinions, they can change.

-Overall this was a great talk and I can really recommend that you watch it if you get a chance.
+Overall this was an amazing talk and I can really recommend that you watch it if you get a chance.
 Just make sure to listen to some Taylor Swift before you do.

 Simon B. Støvring